 Sarah Dickson-Hoyle, MSc

-Restor(y)ing fire-adapted landscapes: landscape change, Indigenous co-management and restoration in Secwepemcúl’ecw Landscapes.
+Restor(y)ing fire-adapted landscapes: wildfire recovery, co-management and restoration in Secwepemcúl’ecw Landscapes.

 I am a PhD candidate and Public Scholar co-supervised by Dr Lori Daniels (Tree-Ring Lab) and Dr Shannon Hagerman (Social-Ecological Systems Research Group).
 My research interests include community-based wildfire management and fire ecology, and my current research focussed on Indigenous wildfire recovery in British Columbia.
 In partnership with the Secwepemcúl’ecw Restoration and Stewardship Society and its member Secwépemc First Nations, I am documenting how these communities and their territories (in particular understory plant communities) are recovering from the 2017 ‘Elephant Hill’ wildfire and working to advance Indigenous leadership in wildfire management and restoration.
 Originally from Australia, I have close to a decade of professional work experience in ecological consulting, carbon forestry and sustainability education.

 Dickson-Hoyle, S., Ignace, R.E., Ignace, M.B., Daniels, L.D., Hagerman, S.M. and Copes-Gerbitz, K. 2022.
 ‘Walking on two legs: a pathway of Indigenous restoration and reconciliation in fire-adapted landscapes’.
 Restoration Ecology.
 30(4): e13566.
 Joint Special Feature on the UN Decade of Ecosystem Restoration with British Ecological Society journals.